 Market Research Approach

 Using several touch-points as part of this survey will show customers the importance of their feedback as well as confirm the client's personal approach.

-VoC follows a step-by-step process.
+VoC market research follows a step-by-step process as outlined below.

 Step 1: Kickoff Meeting

 Drive Research scheduled an in-person kickoff meeting with the manufacturing team on-site in Syracuse, NY.

 An agenda was sent prior to the meeting which highlighted expectations, timeline, and next steps.